croz-ltd/nrich/nrich-search-api/README.md

 ## Overview

-Contains classes that represent the API (configuration classes and data classes) for `nrich-search` library.
+Contains classes that represent the API (configuration classes and data classes) for `nrich-search` module.
 The interfaces have default implementations provided in
-`nrich-search` library but users can provide their own implementations.
-Unless some overriding is required only classes from this library should be used directly, other configuration should be provided through property files.
+`nrich-search` module but users can provide their own implementations.
+Unless some overriding is required only classes from this module should be used directly, other configuration should be provided through property files.